-To reduce the loss of precision, the solution to the relation-maintenance problem developed in this paper uses an incremental-computation strategy.
+This problem, instrumentation-relation maintenance, is solved by incremental computation.
 After a transition via transformer τ from abstract state σ to abstract state σ' , the new value that instrumentation relation p should have is computed from the stored value of p in σ .
 The contributions of the work reported in the paper can be summarized as follows:

-- -We give an algorithm for solving the relation-maintenance problem.
-The algorithm works by applying a finite-differencing transformation to p's defining formula ψ_p .
-The algorithm runs in time linear in the size of ψ_p . - -We present experimental evidence that our technique is an effective one, at least for the analysis of programs that manipulate (cyclic and acyclic) singly-linked lists, doubly-linked lists, and binary trees, and for certain sorting programs.
+- -We give an algorithm for the relation-maintenance problem; it creates a relationmaintenance formula by applying a finite-differencing transformation to p's defining formula.
+The algorithm runs in time linear in the size of the defining formula. - -We present experimental evidence that our technique is an effective one, at least for the analysis of programs that manipulate (cyclic and acyclic) singly-linked lists, doubly-linked lists, and binary trees, and for certain sorting programs.
 In particular, the relation-maintenance formulas produced automatically using our approach are as effective for maintaining precision as the best available hand-crafted ones.